Uber & Lyft Accidents Attorney in Kirkland

 Get the Compensation You Deserve

 Drivers of rideshare vehicles, like Uber and Lyft, don’t have to meet many requirements in order to gain employment, which sometimes leads to harmful accidents.
-Rideshare drivers are entrusted with the task of taking people where they need to go, sometimes across town or even further.
+Rideshare drivers are entrusted with the task of taking people where they need to go, sometimes across town or even farther.

 Driving in unfamiliar areas can lead to small driver errors or traffic violations, endangering passengers and surrounding vehicles alike.
 Most drivers rely on the help of navigation systems, which can be distracting and dangerous as well.
-Regardless of the reason, any rideshare accident can result in serious damage, physical injuries and mental trauma.
+Regardless of the reason, any rideshare accident can result in serious damage, physical injuries, and mental trauma.
 If you were injured in an accident, contact a Kirkland car accident attorney at our firm for help.

 Attorney Neil Lindquist has a firm understanding of auto accident laws, and he has the experience necessary to adequately represent injured clients.
 Attorney Neil Lindquist understands how difficult it can be to handle the legalities of a crash when you are still recovering from injuries.
 At Lindquist & Kornfeld, our legal team will handle the legalities of your case so that you can focus on what’s important—getting back on your feet.